NicolettaLM/The-First-One/README.md

 Hello everyone!

 I am a gibhub newbie for now:)!
-Thank you Github programmmers for creating this platform!
+Thank you to the Github programmmers for creating this platform!